 What Is The Disney Springs Christmas Tree Trail?

-The Disney Springs Christmas Tree Trail is a seasonal area where beautifully decorated Disney-themed Christmas trees are showcased.
+The Christmas Tree Trail is a seasonal area where beautifully decorated Disney-themed Christmas trees are showcased.

-The Christmas Tree Trail winds its way through dozens of Christmas trees with pretty lighting, Christmas music, and occasional “flurries” to get you in the Christmas spirit.
-For the 2018-2019 Christmas season there are 27 Christmas trees along the trail.
+The trail winds its way through almost two dozen Christmas trees with pretty lighting, Christmas music, and occasional “flurries” to get you in the Christmas spirit.
+For the 2019-2020 Christmas season there are 23 Christmas trees along the trail.

 When Is The Disney Springs Christmas Tree Trail Open?

-The Disney Springs Christmas Tree Trail has over two-dozen trees featuring favorite Disney movies and characters.
+The 2019 Christmas Tree Trail has almost two-dozen trees featuring favorite Disney movies and characters.
 Each themed tree has a ridiculous amount of detail and thought put into the decorating.